flitbit/etz/README.md

 etz  [![Build Status](https://travis-ci.org/flitbit/etz.png)](http://travis-ci.org/flitbit/etz)
 ======

-Erlang Time and Zone; an Erlang module for ISO 8601 datetime including timezones.
+Erlang time module to ease interoperability in a web-world.

 ## Features

 * Full resolution times with timezone
-* Round-trip ISO 8601 formatting, with fractional seconds and timezone info
+* Round-trip ISO 8601 parsing and formatting, with fractional seconds and timezone info
 * Convert to and from `calendar:datetime()`
 * Convert a datetime from one timezone to another
 * Manage ambient timezone